 We are pleased to announce that together with our friends at Kid Owned and Operated Play (KOOP), we organised a play conference which was held during 3rd-5th May 2018.
 Naomi and Kelsey of KOOP are both students of ours on the Playworker Development Course and we were...

-By Erica Quigley Erica is one of our Playworker Development Course students and has been working steadily through the 12 modules.
-She has been reflecting recently on her practice, and, with her permission, we’ve decided to share some of her thoughts on our blog....
+Erica is one of our Playworker Development Course students and has been working steadily through the 12 modules.
+She has been reflecting recently on her practice, and, with her permission, we’ve decided to share some of her thoughts on our blog.
+She has written...

 By Zan We are very pleased and excited to be hanging out very briefly with our friend and PDC student Yulia in Evanston.
 It’s going to be a short stop where Pop-Ups Morgan and I will be presenting an interactive talk entitled “Let The Children Play:...